gophish/user-guide/documentation/changing_user_settings.md

 ![Gophish Register Screenshot](https://i.imgur.com/1Mh1mCo.png)

 ## Logging in
-When you first launch gophish, you will be asked to login.
+When you first launch gophish, you will be taken to the login page.
 The default credentials are ```admin:gophish```.
 Once logged in, it's encouraged to change your password.

 ## Changing Your Password & Updating Settings
 By clicking the "Settings" tab, you will navigate to the settings page.
 This page allows you to change your password, as well as update your API key.